 The motivation to make a change comes from the availability of other options, so we wanted to put together a laundry-list of reasons that might just nudge you into breaking up with spreadsheets.

 The problems that spreadsheets can create are so abundant that there are entire groups devoted to minimizing the numerous risks their use often poses, like the European Spreadsheet Risks Interest Group, or EuSpRIG for short.
-They’ve cataloged a laundry-list of faults that can come from a reliance on uncontrolled/untested spreadsheets.
 We’ve broken those faults down even further with real-world examples.

 Let’s be honest, many of your own superiors, employees, and coworkers probably don’t like spreadsheets.
 The same Forbes article states that, “Whereas a data analyst who is frequently up to his eyeballs in spreadsheets might find them useful tools, people in other departments of the company may find them confusing or intimidating.
 That means you’ve already alienated a large portion of your audience from the get go.”